sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

 ## Complex Scenarios

-The diagrams below describe from simple to complex scenarios of Cognitive Search.
+Now you are very familiar to 1x1x1x1 scenarios: one dataset, one index, one skillset and one indexer.
+The diagrams below describe this situation but also complex scenarios of Cognitive Search.

 ![Simple Scenario](../resources/images/lab-final-case/simple.png)
 ![Complex Scenario 1](../resources/images/lab-final-case/complex1.png)